matedevlab/url-shortener/README.md

    - In a terminal from the root folder, execute the appropriate setup script based on your operating system:
      - For Unix-like systems: `./setup.sh`
      - For Windows (using PowerShell): `.\setup.ps1`
-       - Note: Before running the PowerShell script, ensure the execution policy allows script execution:
+       - **Note**: Before running the PowerShell script, ensure the execution policy allows script execution:
          ```powershell
          Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
          ```